December 9, 2025

 Relevant topics include, but are not limited to, the following:

-We welcome and encourage the submission of high quality, original
+We welcome and encourage the submission of high quality, original papers, which are not simultaneously submitted for publication elsewhere.
+Two types of submissions are invited:

 https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines